Squirrels are medium-sized members of the rodent family. Squirrels can be found worldwide except on two continents; Australia and Antarctica.

 According to the Journal of Mammalogy, ground squirrels spend 84% of their day sleeping.
 As their name implies, they are always on the ground.

 All kinds of squirrels live in a nest called a drey.
 This nest is made of small twigs, grass, leaves, and moss lining.
 Usually, it is built inside the holes of a tall tree.
 Sometimes it is built in the attic of a house where we see it most of the time.
 During winter, squirrels sleep together in these nests to keep each other warm.

 Squirrels sleep either in trees or in underground burrows at night.
 After a busy day of playing around, searching for and burying food, they retreat to their nests at night to sleep.

 Tree squirrels sleep in dens or nests at night.
 They sometimes build these nests themselves, and other times, they move into made nests found in trees.
 Ground squirrels, on the other hand, are skilled at burrowing into the ground.
 That’s where they go at night to stay warm and sleep.

 Some squirrels hibernate during winter, but this depends mainly on the type of squirrel.
-Ground squirrels hibernate during winter, while flying and tree squirrels do not hibernate.
-What they do is to make their nests stronger such that it protects them from the cold weather.
+Ground squirrels hibernate during winter while flying and tree squirrels do not hibernate.
+What they do is make their nests stronger such that it protects them from the cold weather.
 During this period, flying squirrels prefer to live together in groups.